Where everything's made with love

 I like to saute extra or leftover corn in a little butter, then add kosher salt, fresh cracked pepper, and some finely chopped green onion.
 Yum!

 Next, chop up some peppers; the more colorful they are, the better!
-I used only orange and red peppers this year because they are sweeter, and I needed to add color!
+I used only orange and red peppers this year because they are sweeter and more digestible, and I wanted to add vibrant color!
+Mom was right, we eat with our eyes!

 You'll also need to chop some celery and onions.